 Another option is a lock-out agreement whereby the seller has to take the property off the market for a limited amount of time while the deal is being completed.
 You will have to move quickly to get everything done before the time period is up.
 Discuss the pros and cons with your solicitor.

 Misleading you over Help to Buy

 Help to Buy phase 1 allows some people to get a government loan of 20% of the price of their house.
-This is a loan so it will have to be repaid, but some lenders advertise the property at 80% of the price, deliberately misleading Help to Buyers into thinking they are getting a cheaper deal.
+This is a loan so it will have to be repaid, but a few estate agents have been caught out advertising the property at 80% of the price, misleading Help to Buyers into thinking they are getting a cheaper deal.

 Pressuring you to use their mortgage brokers